Prayers

 Give us today our daily bread.

-as we forgive those who have sinned against us
+Forgive us our sins as we forgive those who sin against us.

-for the kingdom and the power and the glory are yours now and forever.
-Amen.
+For the kingdom, the power and the glory are yours,

 Prayer of Intercession